POSTS TAGGED: OmniROM

 Be sure to check out XDA Developer TV videos from last week, including XDA Developer TV Producer TK’s Xposed Tuesday video for MinMinGuard, AdamOutler’s how to create a internet controlled power strip, and . . .
 READ ON »

-Posted February 2, 2014 By: Tomek Kondrat
+Posted February 2, 2014 at 12:30 pm by Tomek Kondrat

 OmniROM is one of the hottest new custom ROMs.
 It comes from developers including XDA Senior Recognized Developers Chainfire, XpLoDWilD, pulser_g2, and is definitely something that shouldn’t be missed.
 During the past few months, the OmniROM team added a few of very interesting features like OpenDelta and Multi-Window, which is still described as a work-in-progress.
 Now, users who have updated to the most recent nightlywill notice a “mysterious” OmniSwitch entry in their application drawers.